 Program Objectives.
-Applicants should explain how the research or evaluation will accomplish its goals.
+Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the project's desired results.
-They should be clearly linked to the problem identified in the preceding section and measurable.
-(Examples of measurable objectives include the following: to complete developmental outcome surveys of 75 youth who participate in the evaluation; to maintain a 90-percent participant retention rate over the course of the evaluation.)
+They should be clearly linked to the strategy identified in the preceding section and measurable.
+Examples of measurable objectives include the following: